Ingleby Barwick: Mills

-Contemporary

-In 1969 Yarmside Holdings bought land for housing.
-The first houses were built at Lowfields in the late 1970s.
-Subsequent developments have formed the village-sized town to one of the most populous settlements in the Teesside conurbation and Tees Valley region.
-Housing developers, throughout the 2010s, included Taylor Wimpey, Persimmon PLC, Avant and Bellway.

-The Rings housing development is named after a meandering of the River Tees, to the west of the village.
-Roads are named after Romano-British street and places to show the village's association with a Roman site.

-Houses built when the village was developed were built by Persimmon plc and its subsidiary Charles Church Developments.
-Taylor Wimpey, a long-term developer of houses in Ingleby Barwick, also contributed through an agreement with Persimmon.
-Both developers have local-bases, Taylor Wimpey in Preston Farm Industrial Estate and Persimmon in Teesdale Industrial Estate, Thornaby.

 Governance

-Town Council
+Town council

 Previously under the Maltby and Ingleby Barwick Parish Council, the parish council split in 1990.
-Ingleby Barwick Parish Council became a town council in 2007, therefore giving the settlement town status.
+Ingleby Barwick Parish Council became a town council in 2007 by passing a resolution under the Local Government Act 1972 s245(6), therefore giving the settlement town status.

-It has 12 councillors.
-The town council manage The Rings Community Hub Rings, Beckfields Community Hall and the war memorial in Romano Park.
+It has 6 councillors from 4 May 2023, rather than the 12 previously allocated, due to a Boundary Commission error.
+The town council manage The Rings Community Hub Rings and the war memorial in Romano Park.

-In 2021 the council attracted controversy after they declined a request for the council to fly the Pride Flag during pride month.
+In 2021 the council attracted controversy after they declined a request for the council to fly the pride flag during pride month.

 Coat of Arms

 The Coat of Arms was given to the town in October 2000.
 It contains: a representation of the three rivers that run around Ingleby Barwick; depictions of mill-rinds which are an historical link to the Turner family, who used to own most of the land which now forms the town, and the Barwick element of the name.

 The crest shows a Teal bird which refers to a horse named Teal, trained at Middleham by Captain Neville Crump, which won the Grand National in 1952.
 The Teal Arms in the town is also a reference to the horse.